kaiekubjas/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Since 2017 I am a tenure-track assistant professor in the [Department of Mathematics and Systems Analysis](https://math.aalto.fi/en/) at [Aalto University](https://www.aalto.fi/en).
+Since 2024 July I am a tenured associate professor in the [Department of Mathematics and Systems Analysis](https://math.aalto.fi/en/) at [Aalto University](https://www.aalto.fi/en).
+During 2017-2024 I was a tenure-track assistant professor in the same department.
 I received my PhD in mathematics in 2013 from Freie Universität Berlin under supervision of [Christian Haase](http://www.mi.fu-berlin.de/math/groups/ag-diskret-algebra-geom/index.html) and [Klaus Altmann](http://www.math.fu-berlin.de/altmann/).
 As a postdoctoral researcher I visited Max Planck Institute for Mathematics, Aalto Science Institute, Simons Institute for the Theory of Computing, Institute of Data, Systems and Society at MIT and PolSys Team at Sorbonne University.

 I work in the field of applied nonlinear algebra.
 I am particularly interested in algebraic statistics and applications in biology, for example in phylogenetics and 3D genome reconstruction.
 I am also interested in questions about matrix and tensor decompositions, e.g. nonnegative and positive semidefinite factorizations, and low-rank matrix/tensor completion.
 Besides nonlinear algebra, I like to use tools from combinatorics, polyhedral geometry and convex optimization.